Making the decision to file for a divorce is certainly not one that comes easily.

 1. File Your Divorce Petition with the Court

-The divorce process begins when you file a Petition for Divorce, which informs the court of your intent to divorce your spouse.
+The first step in filing for divorce, begins when you file a Petition for Divorce, which informs the court of your intent to divorce your spouse.
 The petition must be filed with the district clerk in the county in which you have resided for the past ninety days, and you must pay a filing fee.

 After you file your Petition for Divorce, you will need to provide your spouse with legal notice of the filing.
 You can do this by either serving your spouse with the Petition for Divorce or by providing your spouse with a waiver of citation if they are agreeable to waiving personal service.